Search

 Close this search box.

-Who Is Dr. Donald Kirkpatrick?
+Who is Dr. Donald Kirkpatrick?

 After gaining his BA, MA and PhD from the University of Wisconsin, Kirkpatrick had a long career as a Professor Emeritus at the university’s Management Institute.
 He taught various subjects, including coaching, communication, time management, change management, team building and leadership.